cpfaff/rbefdata_paper/paper/rbefdata.md

 example workflow we present here is the user credentials.
 These are used to authenticate the user against the portal and to ensure the access to the data has been granted as well as to log the data access.
 We need this as the data is not yet open access.
-But it will be in the near future and then not key will be required to download it.
+But it will be in the near future and then a key is no longer required to download the data.

-Other options we see here are URLs to the `BEFdata` instance and the `tematres` server as well as a field that stores the name of a download folder.
+Other options we see here are the URLs to the `BEFdata` instance and the `tematres` server as well as a field that stores the name of a download folder.
 While the URL fields ensure the package communicates with the right servers the download folder name is used to create a folder in case we download attached files from a dataset or proposal.
 In our case there is no need to change the URL to `BEFdata` as it defaults to the BEF-China instance that we use to retrieve data from.
 If one has set up an own instance of the `BEFdata` portal, this URL needs to be changed so the package connects to the right server (see box below).

 ```r